Frequently Asked Questions About NCCIH Closeout Visits

 How and when will the monitor’s findings be communicated to the site and to NCCIH?

 The monitor will provide a verbal summary of the findings during the exit meeting at the conclusion of the site visit.

 In addition, the monitor will prepare a written report using an NCCIH-approved template specific for a closeout visit.
 The written report will describe the items reviewed during the visit, monitoring findings, and any Action Items for the site.
-The monitor will distribute the written report to the PI and NCCIH approximately 2 weeks following the site visit.
+The monitor will distribute the final report, reviewed by NCCIH, to the PI and relevant site staff 2 to 3 weeks after the visit.